horvathd/cern_fluka_vagrant/README.md

 ### 1.2.
 VirtualBox

-Download VirtualBox from [virtualbox.org](https://www.virtualbox.org/wiki/Download_Old_Builds_6_0) and install it.
-Vagrant currently doesn't support version 6.1.
+Download VirtualBox from [virtualbox.org](https://www.virtualbox.org) and install it.

 ### 1.2.
 Install Xming